henb13/frag-finder/README.md

 Prerequisites: [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager)

-1. Open the demos in [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager) and analyze them.
-Select all, right click and select "Export JSON".
+1. Open the demos in [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager), select all and and click "analyze".
+With all demos still selected, right click and click "Export JSON".
 2. Upload the files to the web GUI at [fragfinder.app](https://fragfinder.app/)

 📺 [_Watch tutorial_](www.youtube.com)